Child Development Center

 • Threes/Fours Classroom

-• Pre-K Classroom
+• PreK Classroom

-The Pre-K specific curriculum through Frog Street Press covers 10 areas of learning: Social and Emotional Development, Language and Literacy, Mathematics, Science, Social Studies, Fine Arts, Physical Development and Technology.
+The PreK specific curriculum through Frog Street Press covers 10 areas of learning: Social and Emotional Development, Language and Literacy, Mathematics, Science, Social Studies, Fine Arts, Physical Development, and Technology.

 Child Development Center Enrichments

-List of 6 items.
+List of 5 items.

 • Art